-style online library
+Our University style online library

-In a new and exciting innovation for September 2021, all Sixth Form students will have access to a comprehensive Virtual Library that will support them in their A Level studies.
-We understand that reading around a subject is critical. however, we also appreciate that purchasing textbooks can be incredibly expensive.
-This cutting-edge resource has been procured and will provide students with access to thousands of articles, iournals, magazines and eBooks both within school and from home.
+Access to thousands of publications All Sixth Form students will have access to a comprehensive Virtual Library that will support them in their A Level studies.
+We understand that reading around a subject is critical, however, we also appreciate that purchasing textbooks can be incredibly expensive.
+This cuttingedge resource has been procured and will provide students with access to thousands of articles, iournals, magazines and eBooks both within school and from home.
 We feel strongly that access to this impressive library of resources will be invaluable to our A level students and will be a key factor in the attainment of superior academic skills and grades.
 The virtual library is identical to the high quality and innovative resource that university students have access to in the 21st century.
 By providing this to our Sixth Form students we believe that we are not only supporting the chances of them achieving superior A Level grades, but also offering a facility that very few Sixth Form centres within the country will be providing.
 This facility will also support the transition to higher education and immerse students in the independent study habits that will be essential for success within higher education.
-Studied A levels in Psychology, Sociology and English Literature.
-Studied English Literature at the University of East Anglia.
-"Copleston Sixth Form's support was so important in helping me make the right decision on what my next step was going to be and thoroughly preparing me for the choice that I made"